 Small charities and community groups around the country carry out vital work but in many cases people are not aware of their impact.
 Through the FSI Small Charity Big Impact Awards, small charities and community groups can highlight their work and the impact they make on a local, national and international level.

-The winners of the 2019 Small Charity Impact Awards are:
+The winners of last year’s Small Charity Impact Awards were:

 - Charity with an annual turnover under £50,000 – Lorna Young Foundation